How To Make Your Very Own Kik Bot

 - Select Deploy.

 This creates a basic Kik bot.
-It will merely reply the same message that you send it but the bare bones of your bot have been created.
+This bot will just echo back any message that you send it, but the bare bones of your bot have been created.
 From here you can develop more advanced messages and interactions for your bot until you are completely happy.
 The instructions within ChatFlow are very clear and logical so almost anyone can create a chat bot!